ahmeddyasserr/Ticket_Arena/README.md

 # How it works?
 1- Download the folder in repository

-2- open terminal/cmd and wirte command : cd path/to/folder
+2- open terminal/cmd and wirte command : cd path/to/frontend folder

 3- run this command : npm run dev

-4- after that open terminal in vscode and run the backend by command: python manage.py runserver
+4- after that open terminal in vscode and run the backend folder by command: python manage.py runserver